-- Demonstrated proficiency of English, - Proficiency may be demonstrated in the following ways: - Citizenship in an English speaking country, - > At least 1 successful year of education in the United States, - Submission of the results of the Test of English as a Foreign Language (TOEFL), - > TOEFL score of 550 (paper based) / 215 (computer) / 80 (internet based), - Pearson tests score must be 62. - The U.S. equivalent of a high school diploma with a grade point average of at least 2.5 on a 4.0 scale for students entering as first-time freshmen. - Satisfactory SAT (1440) or ACT (20) scores as necessary. - The U.S. equivalent of at least a 2.0 grade point average on college work attempted for students who have attended any higher education institution in or outside the United States.
+- The U.S. equivalent of a high school diploma with a grade point average of at least 2.5 on a 4.0 scale for students entering as first-time freshmen. - Satisfactory SAT (1440) or ACT (20) scores as necessary. - The U.S. equivalent of at least a 2.0 grade point average on college work attempted for students who have attended any higher education institution in or outside the United States. - Demonstrated proficiency of English.
+Students can do so in one of the following ways: